 Melbourne Campus Transport Strategy

-70% of trips to the campus are made by car, while only 26% of trips are by public transport.
-These numbers compare unfavourably with universities located in similar suburban locations.
+At the moment, La Trobe University’s Melbourne (Bundoora) campus is highly dependent on car travel: 70% of trips to the campus are made by car, while only 26% of trips are by public transport.
+This spilt in numbers compares unfavourably with universities located in similar suburban locations.

-Without strong public transport services, the University will continue to be heavily reliant on private car travel.
-However, this exacerbates traffic congestion on surrounding roads and means that the university has to maintain extensive areas of car parks.
+Without investment in competitive options, the University will continue to be heavily reliant on private car travel.
+In addition to being less environmentally-sustainable, reliance on cars leads to traffic congestion on surrounding roads and means that the university has to maintain extensive areas of car parks.

-For example, the University advocated strongly for the establishment of the 301 bus route between the University and Reservoir Train Station.
-With services every 10 minutes to the South Morang train Line during semester week days, this service has become one of the most highly-patronised bus routes in the whole of Melbourne.
+Meaningful improvements can be simply achieved.
+The University advocated strongly for the establishment of the 301 bus route between the University and Reservoir Train Station.
+With services every 10 minutes to Reservoir Train Station on the South Morang train Line during semester week days, this service has become one of the most highly-patronised bus routes in the whole of Melbourne.

-But more can be done.
-For instance, the 301 does not run after 7pm, nor does it run outside semester, nor on weekends.
+But more can be done: the 301 does not run after 7pm, nor does it run outside semester, nor on weekends.

 Melbourne Campus Transport Priorities

 The University commissioned Arup to prepare the La Trobe University Transport Initiatives – Prioritisation Plan (2019) to update the University’s 2012 Transport Strategy.
-The Plan identifies a number of key projects to continue to improve transportation to and from the university.
+The Plan identifies a number of key projects to improve transport options to and from the university.

 Priorities include road, public transport services, and paths and trails improvements.
-These are listed below, with current priorities identified in bold:
+These are listed below:

 - Kingsbury Drive - Boulevard and Place